home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 Under the "Official add-ons" section you will find the File editor add-on.

- - Click on File Editor and click on INSTALL.
+ - Click on File Editor and click on **Install**.
 When installation is complete, the UI will go to the add-on details page for the file editor.
- - Now start the add-on by clicking on START.
+ - Now start the add-on by clicking on **Start**.
- - Open the user interface by clicking on OPEN WEB UI.
+ - Open the user interface by clicking on **Open Web UI**.

 Now let's make a change using the file editor: we are going to change the name, location, unit system, and time zone of your Home Assistant installation.